1Malaysia Development Berhad: Bandar Malaysia

-Bandar Malaysia is a 26-years long run project.
-It was acquired by 1MDB with the cost of RM368.72 million with additional cost of RM2.717 billion (partly funded by Government for RM1.117 billion) for the reallocation of the current Sungai Besi Airport which act as Royal Malaysian Air Force (RMAF) airbase to 8 new locations, the biggest in Sendayan, Negeri Sembilan.
+Bandar Malaysia is a 26-year-long-run project.
+It was acquired by 1MDB with the cost of RM368.72 million with additional cost of RM2.717 billion (partly funded by Government for RM1.117 billion) for the reallocation of the current Sungai Besi Airport which act as Royal Malaysian Air Force (RMAF) airbase to eight new locations, the biggest in Sendayan, Negeri Sembilan.
 However, 1MDB has used part of the allocation (RM288 million) from Government allocation to pay 1MDB debt and not used accordingly to the original purpose of the allocation.

-On 13 May 2010, 1MDB as part of a consortium of companies, will jointly undertake redevelopment project of Sungai Besi Airport at Sungai Besi, an old international airport, which is now the base for the Royal Malaysian Air Force into a GDV of RM150 billion Bandar Malaysia.
+On 13 May 2010, 1MDB as part of a consortium of companies, will jointly undertake redevelopment project of Sungai Besi Airport at Sungai Besi, an old international airport, which is now the base for the RMAF into a GDV of RM150 billion Bandar Malaysia.
 The site covers 486 acres and is planned to be developed into an Islamic financial centre and will include Qatar Investment Authority (QIA) as a partner.
 About the same time, 1MDB and QIA had signed an MOU to assess the viability of energy and real estate investments.
-In the MOU, QIA also proposed to invest US$5bil.
+In the MOU, QIA also proposed to invest US$5 billion.

 The Sungai Airport relocation phase should be completed by 2016 while the whole of Bandar Malaysia to be completed by 2040.
 Perbadanan Perwira Harta Malaysia (PPHM), a subsidiary of Armed Forces Fund Board Malaysia (or also known as Lembaga Tabung Angkatan Tentera (LTAT)) has been appointed as the main contractor for the RMAF base relocation project.
-As of August 2015, five out of eight suppose relocation sites have been late.
+As of August 2015, five out of eight supposed relocation sites have been late.
 The reasoning was a delay in submission of the area, suspension of approvals from local authorities, delays in consumer authentication, weather conditions, and flash floods in November and December 2014.

 Besides that, the arrears amounting to RM396.42 million to PPHM until September 2015 also affected the progress of the construction site.
-This is because a total of RM1.926 billion (51.3%) of loans and sukuk amounting to RM3.75 billion was raised which suppose to be used for financing both the reallocation of Sungai Besi Airport and the development of Bandar Malaysia was transferred back to 1MDB.
+This is because a total of RM1.926 billion (51.3%) of loans and sukuk amounting to RM3.75 billion was raised which was supposed to be used for financing both the reallocation of Sungai Besi Airport and the development of Bandar Malaysia was transferred back to 1MDB.

 In line with the 1MDB Group rationalization plan, on 31 December 2015, 1MDB announced the sale of 60% equity in Bandar Malaysia Sdn.
-Bhd. to the consortium of Iskandar Waterfront Holdings (IWH) and China Railway Engineering Corporation(CREC) with a 60:40 ratio.
+Bhd. to the consortium of Iskandar Waterfront Holdings (IWH) and China Railway Engineering Corporation (CREC) with a 60:40 ratio.
 The IWH-CREC Consortium has valued 100 percent of Bandar Malaysia's land at RM12.35 billion where the value of 60% of the land is RM7.41 billion.
 This transaction is expected to be completed by June 2016.
-However the deal collapsed on 3 May 2017 due to failure to meet payment obligations, announced by Ministry of Finance of Malaysia (who owned 1MDB).
+However, the deal collapsed on 3 May 2017 due to failure to meet payment obligations, announced by Ministry of Finance of Malaysia (who owned 1MDB).